thyagomota/api-labs/lab-01/README.md

 ### Step 6 - Add the Controller

 In a text editor, write [controller.py](src/controller.py) or copy the code.
+The controller for this lab is updated to use the new SQLite database.

 ```
 cp ../src/controller.py src
 ```

 ### Step 7 - Modify the View

+FastAPI requires its response models to be pydantic-compatible.
+However, the Quote class in this lab is not a pydantic model anymore, but an SQLAlchemy model instead.
+One way around this problem is to change the value of the response_model annotation parameter in get_quotes_0 from Quotes to dict.

 Modify main.py by replacing get_quote_0's implementation with the following.